 In this course, students will learn the components of building construction as related to firefighter and life safety.
 This course will examine the five types of NFPA classifications for building construction.
 Loads, structural components, and how fire and other emergencies impact building design and construction will be explored.
 The components of building systems, their effects on building design and construction, and how structures act under fire and other emergency situations will be examined as well.

 The HVAC/R Technician Specialist program offers an opportunity for students to learn the skills necessary to enter the field of heating, cooling and refrigeration while also exploring methods for communicating effectively with the customer and solving problems.
 As the industry moves forward into the future, the need for skilled technicians is growing.
-This program is made up of three areas: HVAC/R Technician 1: Fundamentals & Refrigeration Our HVAC/R Technician 1: Fundamentals & Refrigeration course has a clear-cut vision of necessary knowledge to gain employment in the HVAC/R industry.
+The NATE Certified HVAC Technician Program is a comprehensive online HVAC education program encompassing a well-rounded set of skills used by installers and technicians who are seeking NATE Certification.
+It covers all the NATE Core areas with a rich selection of foundational courses, and then focuses on Air Conditioning specialty at the Service Level.

 This Automotive Technician (ASE) series covers automotive theory and the service and repair of various systems of the automobile.
 This program prepares students for a successful career as an Automotive Technician by outlining the automotive industry, the role of the Automotive Technician, and steps for diagnosing and servicing all automobile systems.
 Learn necessary knowledge to gain employment in the automotive industry with up-to-date content including electronic automatic transmissions, preventive maintenance, and hybrid vehicles.
 Our automotive technology program is everything a student needs to know to diagnose, service, and maintain automotive systems.
 This program is made up of three levels from beginner to advanced.